enriqc3/CMPS-3240-Benchmarking/README.md

 gcc -Wall -O0 -o test_iaxpy.out test_iaxpy.o
 ```

 By default Make will execute the first target in the file.
 The `-Wall` flag enables all warnings from the compiler.
 The `-O0` flag prevents the compiler from performing any optimizations under the hood.
-In time, we will implement our own optimizations, and when we do so we will want to make sure that only *our* optimizations are being carried out, and not ones done automatically by the compiler on our behalf.<sup>b</sup> If you got to this point without any issues, you are clear to proceed to the next part of the lab.
+We do not want the compiler to introduce unintended optimizations.<sup>b</sup> If you got to this point without any issues, you are clear to proceed to the next part of the lab.

 ### Part 1 - AXPY

-The goal of this lab is to implement three different benchmark programs:
+The goal of this lab is to implement three benchmark programs:

 ```c
 void iaxpy( int length, int a, int *X, int *Y, int *Result );